Here Come the Trainzes!

 • as much variation between different trains (locomotives, carriages/wagons and how those are combined into consists) as is reasonably possible

-• perhaps most importantly, as much randomisation as is reasonably possible, in order to guarantee as much inpredictability, and thus surprise and wonder, as possible
+• as much randomisation as is reasonably possible, in order to guarantee as much unpredictability, and thus surprise and wonder, as is reasonably possible

 • all shown through trackside cameras that take all potential activity into account

-Why do you advice to install this into a dedicated data folder?
+Why must this be installed into a dedicated data folder?

-• For this to work, you need older versions of certain assets.
-(This applies mainly to certain MissionCode assets.
-Not pguy's fault - this is due to bugs in Trainz itself.)
-If you have any other routes or sessions installed in the same data folder, there would be the risk that one or more of those requires a newer version of those same assets.
+• When you have any other routes or sessions installed in the same data folder, there will be the risk that one or more of those requires a different version of a dependency.
 (Although you can have multipe versions of the same asset installed, Trainz will always use the newest one.)
-Thus, there'd be both the risk that our session will not work properly, and that something else you have installed would not work properly.
+Thus, there'd be both the risk that our Super Session will not work properly, and that something else you have installed will not work properly.
+This has nothing to do with our Super Sessions.
+It applies to any and all Trainz routes and sessions.

-• Trainz allows any asset to overwrite another.
+• Trainz allows any asset to overwrite any other.
 For example, when you install both the "Schwaninger Land" and "Niddertalbahn TRS19" routes, certain ground textures on the Niddertalbahn will be overwritten by ones from Schwanginger Land, resulting in Trainz drawing Niddertal's cows as grazing on golf courses, instead of pastures.
-Not crucial, but fugly.
-Given the many thousands of assets used by our sessions, and the many more that you might have installed, the risk at such conflicts is big.
+This particular example is obviously not crucial, just fugly.
+In other cases, the conflict may very well be crucial.
+Given the many thousands of assets any given route or session typically relies on, the risk at such conflicts is high.
 Feel free to take the risk – we're merely pointing out how you can avoid it.

 Why does the view sometimes change from lineside to cabine and back?